20parastesh01/lib-manager-node/README.md

 In the `user-service` and `book-service` directories, you can find a `server.ts` file.
 In the `main-service` directory, there is a `client.ts` file.

-The user and book services contain three main directories:
+The user and book services contain two main directories:

-- **Controller-layer**
 - **Business-layer**
 - **Persist-layer**